-In 2017 Frances Kahn is celebrating our 40th anniversary.
+In 2019, Frances Kahn is celebrating our 42nd anniversary.
 Stretching from the mountains to the sea with three destination boutiques, Frances Kahn serves Virginia as one of the leading specialty stores in the country.
 We always are first at discovering new design talent and since their first deliveries have been featuring the industy’s top collections such as Armani Collezioni, Jason Wu and Lafayette 148.
 Not a season goes by without our introducing what’s next in Designer Fashion.
-This season we are featuring Jonathan Simkhai and Catherine Deane to our world class department.
-Frances Kahn also features fashion’s premier contemporary designers like Rag and Bone, Vince, Frame and Paige to name a few.
+This season we are featuring L’Agence and D.Exterior in our world class department.
+Frances Kahn also features fashion’s premier contemporary designers like Rag and Bone and Paige to name a few.
 Plus you can count on every season featuring new, emerging designers just like you’d find in New York’s finest specialty stores.

 Passed down through three generations, the legacy of Frances Kahn is a testament to quality, good taste and an un-compromising standard of customer service with a distinct personality and unique customer base.